trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

   <tr>
    <td>Google Authenticator types NOTSET instead of OTP code
    </td>
    <td>This occurs when the OnlyKey does not have the time set.
-Time is set from the OnlyKey Chrome App which occurs automatically.
-Chrome and the OnlyKey Chrome App must be installed for the code to be generated.
+Time is set from the OnlyKey app which occurs automatically.
+The OnlyKey app must be installed for the code to be generated.
    </td>
   </tr>
   <tr>